Skip to Content

 The Triskele - Celtic Symbols

-Another Irish symbol representing the triad’s Celtic belief is the Triskele or the Triskelion.
+Another Irish symbol embodying the Celtic belief in the triad is the Triskele, also known as the Triskelion.

 Beaked jug (ewer) decorated with triple spirals.
 Late Helladic III, 1400-1350 BC